bouwe77/bouwe77.github.io/content/pages/links.md

 title: Links
 ---

-The links on this page are primarily a _note to self_ of blogs, websites, talks, videos, etc. I think are great resources to learn from.
+The links on this page are primarily a _note to self_ of blogs, websites, talks, videos, etc. that I think are great resources to learn from.
 And many of these I have watched or read many times, and I can keep on doing that every now and then because every time I hear something new.

 #### React